AIPHES/emnlp19-moverscore/README.md

 # QUICK START

-Install the Python module (Python 3 only)
+Install the Python module (Python 3 only and GPU required)

     pip3 install moverscore